 About me

 My name is Pablo Borowicz.
-I live in Paris, France, and I’m a veteran software developer, team leader and manager.
+I’m a veteran software engineering leader.
 I started building stuff for the web for fun in 1998, and I’ve been doing that professionally since 2003.

 I care deeply about the art of developing software.
 To paraphrase Steve Jobs, I think that software lies at the intersection of engineering and craftsmanship.
 Engineering is about cold, hard figures: performance, stability, usefulness.
 Craftsmanship, on the other hand, is about soft, subjective values: creativity, elegance, beauty.
 Software development brings the best of both worlds together.

-Most of my peers regard me as a very good developer.
-I don’t think that means I’m specially smart; I simply have been doing this for a long time, and that has given me plenty of time to learn.
+Most of my colleagues regard me as a very good developer.
+I don’t think that means I’m special; I simply have been doing this for a long time, and that has given me plenty of time to learn.

-Indeed, over the years, I learned many lessons about software engineering.
-A few by reading or attending to conferences, some by talking with my colleagues, and a great many by analyzing my own mistakes.
+Over the years, I have learned many lessons about software engineering.
+A few by reading or attending to conferences, some by talking with my colleagues, and a great many just by making mistakes.

 If you want to get in touch with me: